 Design Authority Benefits

 - A perfect ground to develop talents.
 Allowing them to get involved in creating, challenging, and defending a solution.
 This is a daily practice for what architects are expected to do as CTAs.
-All parties would learn more by engaging in this activities.
+All parties would learn more by engaging in these activities.

 How to implement a Design Authority (DA)?

 - Start with an executive sponsor or champion.
-A structure such as the DA needs a senior executive sponsor who can provide support to the DA members and coach them on how to be effective within the enterprise.
+A structure such as the DA needs a senior executive sponsor who can support the DA members and coach them on how to be effective within the enterprise.

 - Ensure that all stakeholders are aligned with the definition of an “effective DA”

 - Create and document the process.
-The DA should have a level of formalism and you should have materials that can explain to people new to the DA how it works and how they can engage with it successfully.
+The DA should have a level of formalism, and you should have materials that can explain to people new to the DA how it works and how they can engage with it successfully.

 - Start small (e.g., an “Acorn”).
-Then allow the entity to grow and mature with time (e.g., an Oak Tree).
+Then, allow the entity to grow and mature with time (e.g., an Oak Tree).
 Evolve the DA as it gains credibility and influence.
 During the evolution, keep updating and adjusting the process and rules.